-Developments in insulin delivery
+Developments in insulin delivery:

-In early days of insulin therapy, many patients found it inconvenient to receive multiple injections a day.
-Therefore, researchers began look for a way to prolong the action of insulin.
-In 1936 Drs hans Christian hagedorn and B norman Jensen, investigators at nor disk insulin laboratories, discovered that the effects of injected insulin International Journal of Medicine and Pharmaceutical Research could be prolonged by the addition of protamine obtained from the sperm of a species of American trout.
-Scott and fischer of Toronto university reported that the addition of zinc to insulin prolonged its effect and ensured its stability, and later ZPI insulin, protamine and porcile insulin, was produced.in 1946, nor disk formulated the first crystalline (protamine -isophane) insulin, known as neutal protamine Sk.
-Salma Sultana et al, IJMPR, 2019, 7(5): 153-158 hagedorn (NPH), which could produce stable mixture s with fast- acting insulin.
+In early days of insulin therapy,many patients found it inconvenient to receive multiple injection a day.
+Therefore , researchers began look for a way to prolong the action of insulin.
+In 1936 Drs hans Christian hagedorn and B norman Jensen, investigators at nor disk insulin laboratories, Asian Journal of Medical and Pharmaceutical Sciences discovered that the effects of injected insulin could be prolonged by the addition of protamine obtained from the sperm of a species of American trout.
+Scott and fischer of Toronto university reported that the addition of zinc to insulin prolonged its effect and ensured its stability, and later ZPI insulin, protamine and porcile insulin, was produced.in 1946, nor disk formulated the first crystalline (protamine -isophane) insulin, known as neutal protamine hagedorn (NPH), which could produce stable mixture s with fast- acting insulin.